Performance, Scalability, and Troubleshooting

 7. Each of these VMs will show a ErrorUnschedulable in the status column, because the cluster is out of resources to schedule them.

 8. In the left side navigation menu, click on Compute then click on Nodes.
-See that three of the worker nodes (nodes 2-4) have a large number of assigned pods, and a large amount of used memory, while worker node 1 is using much less by comparison.
+See that three of the worker nodes (nodes 3-5) have a large number of assigned pods, and a large amount of used memory, while worker nodes 6 and 7 are using much less by comparison.

 10. Click on the Pods tab at the top, and in the search bar, type virt-launcher to search for VMs on the node.

-11. Now, click on Nodes in the left-side navigation menu, and then click on worker node 1 which will bring you to it’s Node details page.
+11. Now, click on Nodes in the left-side navigation menu, and then click on worker node 6 which will bring you to its Node details page.
 Notice there are no CPU or Memory warnings currently on the node.

 12. Click on the Pods tab at the top, and in the search bar, type virt-launcher to search VMs on the node.
 Notice that there are currently none.